Capital Raising Process – An Overview

 During the second phase of underwriting advisory services, investment bankers must estimate the expected investor demand.
 This includes an evaluation of current market conditions, investor appetite and experience, news flow, and benchmark offerings.
 Based on all these conditions, investment bankers or underwriters will draft a prospectus with a price range that they believe is reflective of expected investor demand.
 Then, combined with institutional investors’ commitment, the underwriter will narrow the offering to a firmer price.

 As investment bankers receive orders at certain prices from institutional investors, they create a list of the orders, called the book of demand.
 From this list, investment bankers will justify and set a clearing price to ensure the entire offering is sold.
 Finally, the allocation of stocks or bonds will occur based on the subscription of the offering.
 In the case of an oversubscribed book, some investors may not receive the full requested order.

 The roadshow is often included as a part of the capital raising process.
-It is when the management goes on the road with investment bankers to meet its institutional investors who are going to be investing in their company.
-The roadshow is a great opportunity for management to convince investors of the strength of their business case during the capital raising process.
+This is when the management of the company going public goes on the road with investment bankers to meet institutional investors who are – hopefully – going to be investing in their company.
+The roadshow is a great opportunity for management to convince investors of the strength of their business during the capital raising process.